• Follow us on Twitter

 023 8001 1234

-DC Employment Solicitors t/a DC Employment Solicitors Ltd. Company Reg.
+DC Employment Solicitors Ltd t/a DC Employment Solicitors.
+Company Reg.
 No. 7562958.
 DC Employment Solicitors Ltd is authorised and regulated by the Solicitors Regulation Authority (SRA no.563075) as a suitable body to provide legal services.
 DC Commercial Solicitors is a trading name of DC Solicitors LLP, Company Reg.
 No. OC337622.
-Its partners are Laurence Dunn and Daryl Cowan.
+Laurence Dunn and DC Employment Solicitors Limited are the members of the firm.
 DC Solicitors LLP is authorised and regulated by the Solicitors Regulation Authority (SRA no.618761) as a suitable body to provide legal services.

 DC Employment Solicitors Employment Law Specialists 023 8001 1234